 - Ability to handle the stages of writing a philosophical paper: namely, choosing a topic, conducting a literature review, constructing a solid argument, anticipating and addressing objections, soliciting critical feedback, and revising in response to criticism.

 - Application fee

 - Three letters of recommendation

 - Writing sample

 While each application is evaluated holistically, an important part of a successful application is the writing sample.
 The ideal writing sample is a piece of your writing that best manifests your philosophical capacities.
 It need not be a philosophy paper.
 The ideal length of a writing sample is about 15 pages, double-spaced.
-More than 20 pages is probably too long, while 10 is probably too short.
+More than 20 pages are probably too long, while 10 is probably too short.